pulumi/docs/content/blog/python-for-devops/index.md

 ---
 Have you ever had one of those moments: Elasticsearch is crashing, logs are filling up too fast, or a deployment needs data from three different APIs.
 The big enterprise solutions aren't quite right, and your team estimates six months to build something proper.
 But you know that with Python and a few choice libraries, you could hack something together by tomorrow.

 <span style="width: 40%; float: left; margin-right: 20px;">
 <span style="text-align:center">
     <img src="web-dashboard.png" alt="gha dash">
     <figcaption>
-    <i><a href="https://github.com/adamgordonbell/service-status-monitor">Let's build a little web dashboard.</a></i>
+    <i><a href="https://github.com/adamgordonbell/service-status-monitor">Let's build a little web dashboard in Python.</a></i>
     </figcaption>
 </span>
 </span>

 That's where Python really shines.
 It lets you be the scrappy problem-solver who can travel up and down the stack.
 But Python isn't just for quick fixes.
 The same language that helps you hack tomorrow's solution can also build your company's long-term infrastructure.

 This guide covers both ends of that spectrum.
-I'll show you tools for "we need it yesterday" moments, and then move into solutions that can grow with your team.
-Some are perfect for quick wins (and that's okay—you're an adult who can decide when that's appropriate), while others, like Pulumi, are built for the long haul.
+I'll show you python packages for "we need it yesterday" moments, and then move into solutions that can grow with your team.
+And along the way I'll build [a little example service monitor and package capturer](https://github.com/adamgordonbell/service-status-monitor) to demostrate the python packages I'm covering.
+I'll wrap it in a CLI, in a web dashboard and deploy it to AWS, all while staying in Python.

 So here's my list of Python libraries for DevOps work, starting from 15 to the most important last at number 1.

 ### Dashboards / Monitoring

 Let's start with building web dashboards.
 Long-term, it's usually better if there's an off-the-shelf tool for that specific dashboard you need.
 But if you can create a quick visual on a Django endpoint, you can move on to the next issue.

-- **15/14.
-Django/Flask:** ([Django](https://www.djangoproject.com/), [Flask](https://flask.palletsprojects.com/)) While tools like Grafana excel at metrics visualization, sometimes you need custom dashboards that integrate with internal systems.
+- **15 and 14.
+Django and Flask:** ([Django](https://www.djangoproject.com/), [Flask](https://flask.palletsprojects.com/)) While tools like Grafana excel at metrics visualization, sometimes you need custom dashboards that integrate with internal systems.
 These frameworks let you build dashboards to track and visualize various aspects of your systems.
 I find Django a great fit here.
 - **13\.
 Prometheus:** ([prometheus-client](https://github.com/prometheus/client_python)) This library is a versatile tool for metrics.
 Want to expose custom metrics to Prometheus?
 Use the client to create counters, gauges, or histograms.
 Need to pull data from a weird API and expose it as metrics?
 Write a quick exporter that fetches from your API every few minutes and translates the responses into Prometheus metrics.

 ```python